-Only some roads have sidewalks, but

 TEL 03-3821-4456

 - ¥ Free to walk around cemetery

 - 8:30 17:30.
 Free to walk around cemetery

 - Free to walk around cemetery

 Yomise-dori Street

+About

-About In the past, this was a street bustling with night stores.
+In the past, this was a street bustling with night stores.
 Yomise Dori means "Night Shops Street."
 With new shops increasing, it has become a popular spot.

-No sidewalks, so be careful "Megurin" Taito City Loop Bus can be taken from Yanaka Cemetery to Yanaka Ginza and Yomise Dori
+No sidewalks, so be careful "Megurin" Taito City Loop Bus can be taken from Yanaka Cemetery to Yanaka Ginza and Yomise Dori ✓ Varies by shop

-Yanaka Ginza & Yuyake Dandan

-About 70 shops in a shopping district with a retro atmosphere where you can savor the vitality and warmth of Tokyo's Shitamachi area.
+The facility has an information center called Yanaka A Meiji-era liquor store, which was relocated here, exhibits equipment used in alcohol sales, etc. The cemetery has the graves of many famous people like Yamaoka Tesshu and Sanyutei Encho, famous for Memorial hall built on the former site of Kanchoro, the residence of Meiji-era writer Mori Ogai, which exhibits items related to Mori Ogai.
+It is also possible to use the Yanaka Ginza & Yuyake Dandan About 70 shops in a shopping district with a retro atmosphere where you can savor the vitality and warmth of Tokyo's Shitamachi area.
 Yuyake Dandan is the name of the steps located between Gotenzaka and Yanaka Ginza.
 Yanaka is famous for its cats that take the form of artistic objects or character goods in Yanaka Ginza.
 You might also meet real cats here.
 Bustles with many tourists on weekends and holidays.
 Be careful in walking or moving about.

-✓ X Varies by shop
+✓ Varies by shop

 Nezu-jinja Shrine

 About

 An old shrine said to have been founded by Yamato Takeru no Mikoto about 1,900 years ago.
 On the grounds are the Wishing Kaya Tree, Otome Inari Shrine, Senbon Torii, etc., famous for matchmaking.
-Renowned for its azaleas, 3,000 azalea shrubs come into full bloom during the Bunkyo Azalea Festival from mid April to early May.
+Renowned for its azaleas, 3,000 azalea shrubs come into full bloom during the Bunkyo Azalea Festival in April.